 He also oversees the Oviedo Police Honor Guard and Crisis Negotiations Team.
 He is a Graduate of Southern Police Institute Command Officer Development Course.
 Lieutenant Egert has a Bachelor’s degree in business management.

 The Training Section of the Oviedo Police Department is responsible for overseeing and coordinating the training and continuing education of the members of the Department.
-By having a dedicated training section, this ensures that new skills are developed and that an officer’s existing skills are improved.
+Having a dedicated training section, ensures that new skills are developed and that an officer’s existing skills are improved.

 The Section also makes certain that standards set forth through accreditation, agency policy and the Criminal Justice Standards and Training Commission are maintained and up to date.
-The Training Section facilitates training in these areas, and maintains the required documentation and records for the trainings.
+The Training Section facilitates training in these areas and maintains the required documentation and records for the training.